 Accessories that make your radio even more user-friendly include protective or waterproof cases, headsets, ear pieces, shoulder and belt holsters and various charging units.

-When purchasing multiple radios for your group, it's usually best to buy the same models from the same manufacturer because optional features such as privacy codes won't always work between brands.
+When purchasing multiple two-way radios for your group, it's usually best to buy the same models from the same manufacturer because optional features such as privacy codes won't always work between brands.
 Any two radios that broadcast on the same frequency band (FRS/GMRS or eXRS) and support the same channels will function together.
 But to get full use of a radio's features, you need another radio with the same features.

 And finally, take the range claims of two-way radio manufacturers with a grain of salt.
 Walls, hills, trees, people, poor weather and almost anything else can reduce that range.
 Only under ideal conditions (flat, open ground with blue skies above) are you likely to talk to another user at maximum range.